DarkOceanInteractive/git-conventions/README.md

 #### Creating a repository on GitHub

-On GitHub, you are part of an organization.
+On GitHub, you may be part of an organization.
 An organization can have its own repositories, projects (TO-DO lists), users, ...
 We will see how to create a repository in your organization, but you can also create a personal repository on your own account.